My latest poem ‘A Job Interview’ is now on Poemhunter.com. Click here and read on…

 Well, here is a latest update as on 14 October 2017.
 On Tuesday, 3 October 2017, my weekly off from work, I got a second chance to host MAS and this time, it was in my own house!
 Long after he was gone, I still could not believe that Mayank Austen Soofi had actually visited me.

-Here is a pic clicked by my daughter Suroshri.
+Here are some pics clicked by my daughter Suroshri.